Eventing Cross Country – Rider Dress & Horse Tack Rules Explained

 Fly fringe | Y | Y | N *3 | N *3 |

-Face masks *5 | NOT PERMITTED | |||
+Face masks *6 | NOT PERMITTED IN JUMPING PHASES | |||

 Snaffle bridle/ Micklem multi-bridle/ST-Zaum/Freeflex/Stubben Freedom/PS of Sweden High Jump/ PS of Sweden Jump off/ Collegiate Comfitec/ Jeffries Gentle Bridle/Grackle.
 Bridles must be used with a permitted bit, without bit clips and with a throatlash | Y | Y | Y | Y |